 - next steps for integrating and mapping both high-level and community-level resilience intelligence indicators.

 The overall purpose of this dialogue is to establish the starting point for discussions with finance ministries — through the CAPE partnership, the UNFCCC negotiations, and the G20 and V20 processes — about aligning overall fiscal and economic policies with macrocritical resilience imperatives.
 Throughout 2018, we will be working to build the foundations for shared roadmaps for building resilience intelligence at all levels.
-[Event page]
+[Full report]

 Working Dialogue on Resilience Intel